acets-team/ace/README.md

 1. **Brevo**
     - 300 marketing and/or API emails a day for [free](https://wsearchParamssearchParamsww.brevo.com/pricing/) & a free email inbox w/ your custom domain!
 1. **Cloudflare**
-    - 100,000 hosting requests a day for [free](https://developers.cloudflare.com/workers/platform/pricing/)!
+    - 100,000 hosting requests a day for [free](https://developers.cloudflare.com/workers/platform/pricing/), and deployment is as simple as [git push](#-deploy)!
 1. **Drizzle + Turso**
     - 5GB SQL Database for [free](https://turso.tech/pricing) w/ a lovely ui, intuitive functions, & database typesafety!
 1. **Valibot**